 1. Check if there are any ‘conditions’.

-If the nursery, school, college is one of those named above, the local authority must secure that the EHC plan names the school or other institution specified in the request, unless one of these following conditions applies:
+If the nursery, school, or college is one of those named above, the local authority must secure that the EHC plan names the school or other institution specified in the request, unless one of these following conditions applies:

 - It is unsuitable for the age, ability, aptitude or special educational needs of the child or young person concerned, or